MIT-LCP/physionet-build/GuideForNewDevelopers.md

 ```sh
 cd physionet-build
 ```
-Now create the virtual environment with the following command in the same terminal.
+Now create the virtual environment with the following command on the same terminal.
 ```sh
 python3 -m venv env
 ```

 ##### 2.1.7.2 Activate the virtual environment

-In the same terminal from  step [2.1.7.1](#2171-create-a-virtual-environment), enter the following command to activate the virtual environment.
+On the same terminal from  step [2.1.7.1](#2171-create-a-virtual-environment), enter the following command to activate the virtual environment.

 ```sh
 source env/bin/activate